 Before deciding how extensive your renovation will be, it’s important to have a look into all the costs involved and get quotes from all the trades.
 Will you need to engage an architect or building designer to draw up plans and oversee the renovation?

 There are several useful online renovation calculators you can use to help calculate costs.
 Realestate.com.au has a renovation calculator, which sits on the property details page of every listing for sale.
 Using this tool, you can calculate the estimated cost of a renovation for a home you haven’t even bought yet.
-To use the renovation calculator, simply scroll down to ‘Tools & Calculators’ at the bottom of any property listing on your desktop or mobile.
-Once you click on ‘renovation’ you can select the room type, measurements and quality of finish you require for your intended project.
+To use the renovation calculator, simply scroll down to ‘Renovation estimator’ towards the bottom of any property listing on your desktop or mobile.

 Account For Unexpected Surprises